kzoostureps21/Employees-of-Kalamazoo-College-who-Signed-Campus-Employee-Commitment-to-Supporting-Students-/README.md

 # Overview?/Mission Statement?/Purpose?
 DQ, send me what you want to go in here.
 # Statistics
-13 employees have filled out this form.
-Of these respondents, 69.2% answered "No, I would prefer remain public with my support." and 30.8% answered "Yes, I would prefer to remain anonymous.".
+14 employees have filled out this form.
+Of these respondents, 71.4% answered "No, I would prefer remain public with my support." and 28.6% answered "Yes, I would prefer to remain anonymous.".
 # Supporters
 #### The following employees publicly support the goals set forth in _A Review of the "Strategic Plan" and the Student Climate_:
+Bruce Mills
 Binney Girdler
 Dennis Frost
 Kiran Cunningham